cemenenkoff/pythonomicon/README.md

 ![logo](img/download-python.png)

 Unless you have a specific reason to use something older, use the latest version (e.g. TensorFlow is [incompatible with Python > 3.11](https://www.tensorflow.org/install) as of writing this).
 Does this mean if you want to use TensorFlow, you have to uninstall the latest version of Python?
-No. You can use different Python versions for different projects, but we'll tackle that a little later.
+No. You can use different Python versions for different projects, but that will be covered a little later.

 Go to wherever you downloaded the installer, then run it.